-During labour there are various ways to maximise your comfort, and ease the pain of contractions, including:
+During labour and birth there are various ways to maximise your comfort, and ease the pain of contractions and the birth itself.

-Have you thought about attending an antenatal class?
+Have you thought about attending a prenatal class?

 Depending on the class, these techniques may include: